scottishgovernment/resources.mygov.scot/content-standards/content-delivery/managing-content/underperforming-content.md

 Negative user experiences with your page are likely to impact on users’ decisions to view other content on your site if it appears as a result in future search queries.

 ## How to do it
-Gathering on page feedback from your users is a quick and easy way to tell if a page is performing well.
+Gathering on-page feedback from your users is a quick and easy way to tell if a page is performing well.
 Looking for trends in the type of issues users have with a page can help you make meaningful improvements.

-There are a range of analytic tools which can also help you track the quantity and experiences of users who visit your site.
+There are a range of analytical tools which can also help you track the quantity and experiences of users who visit your site.
 Many of these tools (such as [Google Analytics](https://www.google.co.uk/analytics/#?modal_active=none)) are free to use and come with online tutorials.

 Analytics can help you identify a range of common problems: